pyerzo/sqlalchemy-informix-ifxpy/README.md

 ### Potential problems

-Although PipEnv says you should be able to install ifxpy version 3.0.3 with `pipenv sync`, it currently fails.
+Although PipEnv thinks you should be able to install ifxpy version 3.0.3 with `pipenv sync`, it currently fails.
 I used `pipenv shell` and then `pip install ifxpy` and got version 3.0.1.
 There's already an issue for this.

 To run the SQLAlchemy tests, I believe you need an Informix database set up with logging enabled.
-TO create one, go to Informix `dbaccess`, create a database, give it a name, and make sure you pick LOG > Log, then create it.
+To create one, go to Informix `dbaccess`, create a database, give it a name, and make sure you pick LOG > Log, then create it.

 Once you have the database created, you might be able to run the tests using